 If only he could drive a tractor.

 The backpack was mostly full and heavy.
-Next job was a ladder to help with the escape.
-It occurred to him at that point that he should have swept the entire shop for more zombies even after killing the first one.
+The next job was a ladder to help with the escape.
+It occurred to Kevin at that point that he should have swept the entire shop for more zombies even after killing the first one.

 He had luck on his side, it would not last, he had to practice routines for next time.

 The shop window was now being banged against by three or four of the zeds.
-He saw the glass buckling.
-It would not take much to smash.
+Seeing the glass buckling, Kevin knew it would not take much to smash through it.

 He said to himself, “She will come back.
 Relax.
 She will come back.”

-She turned a corner then disappeared from sight along with her zombie rats.
-As the tractor slowly became quieter, Kevin started to look around to see that a mob od zombies was heading down the road from the freeway.
+She turned a corner then disappeared along with her zombie rats.
+As the tractor slowly became quieter, Kevin started to look around to see that a mob of zombies was heading down the road from the freeway.
 They had walked up the offramp following the noise.
 They would reach the shop within five minutes.

 He heard the tractor returning from a different road.
-She was not driving slowly this time.
-She rounded the corner as quickly as the tractor could, plowed through dozens of zombies in transit to him then parked the trailer right beside where he was standing.
+Eula was not driving slowly this time.
+She rounded the corner as quickly as the tractor could, plowed through dozens of zombies in transit to him, then parked the trailer right beside where he was standing.
 She opened the window then screamed at him, “Jump in the trailer now.
 There are thousands of them on the way.”

 As if for dramatic effect, zombies appeared from every street corner and road.
-The roads in every direction was filling up with them.
+The roads in every direction were filling up with them.
 The tractor was a zombie magnet.